-Affectionately called Siam, the “mahogany-colored” feline adjusted rapidly to life at the White House.
+The first Presidential Siamese Cat, Affectionately called Siam, a ‘mahogany-colored feline adjusted rapidly to life at the White House.
 President Hayes remarked that the family’s menagerie – two dogs, a goat, a mockingbird, and the Siamese cat – “give a Robinson Crusoe touch to our mode of life.”

 Her gentle and appreciative ways had endeared her to the entire staff.
 It was left to the president’s steward Billy Crump, to write the First Lady about Siam’s passing.
 Crump then delivered the lifeless body to the Secretary of Agriculture, giving personal instructions to preserve her.
-Despite searches of the Department of Agriculture’s museum and the Smithsonian Institution, Siam has never been located.
+Despite searches of the Department of Agriculture’s museum and the Smithsonian Institution, Siam’s body has never been located.

 What do you think about Presidential Cats?
 Do you like Siamese Cats?
 They are one of my favorites.
 To learn more about cats and keep up with the latest news about cats, cat tourism, and cat events, sign up for our FREE Guide below.

 It appears that American Pickers indeed have found this cat in their journey, not so sure if it is true or not, but might be something worth looking into, the Cat of Rutherford Hayes,